North and south peaks of Denali viewed from Stony Hill.

 Show More

-Fairbanks is one of the best places to visit in Alaska for its history.
-The town still has a frontier spirit, so tours that explore its Native cultures and gold rush history feel especially interesting.
+Fairbanks still has a frontier spirit, so tours that explore the area's rich Alaska Native cultures and gold rush history feel especially interesting.
 It is also on the cusp of the Far North, so if traveling above the Arctic Circle is on your bucket list, Fairbanks is the place to start.

-Finally, go to Girdwood for the glaciers.
-The small ski town on the Turnagain Arm is tucked into the aptly named Glacier Valley.
+Finally, go to Girdwood for the glaciers and small ski town vibes.
+The little town is just off the Turnagain Arm tucked into the aptly named Glacier Valley.
 Atop the mountains circling the town are several hanging glaciers.
 You can see them quite well from atop the Alyeska Tram and even better by helicopter tour.

 One of the best ways to ensure that you see the best of Alaska is by working with us to plan a complete travel package that includes all activities, lodging, and transportation.
 Although we specialize in custom trips, there are some itineraries that have remained popular through our many years in the business.
 You can find those in our featured Alaska vacation packages.
 Curious about places to visit outside of Southcentral Alaska?
 Check out our Alaska Regions page.